orcwg/orcwg/cyber-resilience-sig/whitepapers/stewards-and-cra.md

 is followed.
 In the case the Project does not follow the Policy, the Steward needs to define the way to follow, see the [related FAQ entry](https://github.com/orcwg/cra-hub/issues/292).

 As the Policy needs to be followed, the Steward and the Project will need to agree on a way to create the policy and provide changes.
-For example, accepting a generic Policy of a Foundation-Steward may be a requirement for creation of a project or accepting that project under that Foundation.
+For example, accepting a generic Policy of a Foundation-Steward may be a requirement for creation of a project or accepting a project under that Foundation.

 What Stewards and Project will need:
 - The published Policy (that is larger in scope than a typical current security policy)
 - Evidence that the Policy is followed

 What resources could be created to help fulfilling that requirement:
-- A description about how to demonstrate that the policy is put in place - how to record it and store it such that an independent party can check that the policy exists (version-controlled documents, maintaining a change log, ...)
+- A description of how to demonstrate that the policy is put in place - how to record it and store it such that an independent party can check that the policy exists (version-controlled documents, maintaining a change log, ...)
-- A description on how to prove that the Policy is actually being followed (tying policy statements to evidence)
+- A description of how to prove that the Policy is actually being followed (tying policy statements to evidence)
-- A specification and/or template of the Policy, showing what it means for a policy to foster the development of secure PwDE: for example the list of methodologies of risk assessment, secure by design, secure by default, secure SDLC;
+- A specification and/or template of the Policy, showing what it means for a policy to foster the development of secure PwDE.
+For example: the list of methodologies of risk assessment, secure by design, secure by default, secure SDLC;
-and a process for effective handling of vulnerabilities by the developers of that product, description of the CVD process
+a process for effective handling of vulnerabilities by the developers of that product; a description of the CVD process

 ### Collaboration with Market Surveillance Authorities

-When Market Surveillance Authorities request assistance from a Steward related to one of their projects, the Steward shall cooperate with the goal of mitigating security risk posed by the Project they are a Steward for.
+When Market Surveillance Authorities request assistance from a Steward related to one of their projects, the Steward shall cooperate with the goal of mitigating security risk posed by the Project for which they are a Steward.

 In particular, the Market Surveillance Authority may request a copy of the Security Policy.

-When an Open Source Project makes public their Security Policy (for example, by publishing on the Project site and/or including in the source code repository) then the publication requirement is fulfilled.
+When an Open Source Project makes their Security Policy public (for example, by publishing on the Project site and/or including in the source code repository) then the publication requirement is fulfilled.

-However, the regulation also says "in a language which can be easily understood by that authority", what might mean the language(s) of the country the market surveillance is located.
+However, the regulation also says "in a language which can be easily understood by that authority", which might mean the language(s) of the country in which the market surveillance is located.
 As most Projects and supporting organization publish their policies in English, it would be useful if those authorities accepted documents in that language.
 The language of the country of the Steward may be different than the language contributors of a given Project speak or understand.